magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 In the next part of this tutorial we're going to inspect the first option only.

-## A Survival guide
+## A Quick Survival Guide

-The process of publishing a CLJ/CLJS lib on clojars is pretty simple.
+The process of publishing a CLJ/CLJS lib to clojars is pretty simple.
 As already said, keep in mind that any release ending in "-SNAPSHOT" is not an official release and you should rely on them only when you really need (which it is not our fictional scenario).
 Also remember